fgnass/instant-server/README.md

 $ instant <port>
 ```

-If the port is omitted a free random port is used.
+If the port is omitted a free random port is used and
+`http://localhost:<random-port>` is opened in the default browser.

 ### Features